Understanding Hemophilia -- Diagnosis and Treatment

 What Are the Treatments for Hemophilia? continued...

 If you have a mild form of hemophilia, a medication called desmopressin acetate (DDAVP) can temporarily increase the concentration of factor VIII in your blood.
 DDAVP can be given intravenously, through an injection, or in the form of nasal spray.
-Antifibrinolytic medicines such as tranexamic acid and epsilon aminocaproic acid are oral medicines that are sometimes used with replacement therapy to help keep blood clots from breaking down.
+Antifibrinolytic medicines such as tranexamic acid and epsilon aminocaproic acid are oral medicines that are sometimes used with replacement therapy in certain situations to help keep blood clots from breaking down.

 Treatment for Joint Bleeding and Other Problems

 Other health issues associated with hemophilia may need to be addressed.
 The most common include:

 - Treating bleeding joints

 - Monitoring physical activities

 For bleeding joints, you must get treatment with clotting factor to avoid joint damage.
 Your doctor may also recommend resting and icing the affected joint to decrease pain and swelling.
 As pain and swelling subsides, physical therapy may help you recover joint mobility and strength.

 Possible Complications from Hemophilia Treatment